natmegsweden/meeg_course_mne/tutorial_00_tips_for_writing_scripts.md

 # %% Make a new section
 plt.scatter(x, y)
 ```

-For this tutorial, you will use the module MNE-python and its dependencies to analyses MEG/EEG data.
-It is recommended that you also install Anaconda, a virtual envorinment.

-Follow the instructions on how to install Anaconda and MNE [here](https://mne.tools/stable/install/install_python.html)

 ## Define the paths and import modules at the beginning of the script
 The start of my script may look like this: